clips/metameric/README.md

 # metameric

 Metameric is a simulator for Interactive Activation (IA) networks.
-Interactive Activation networks are localist connectionist models, which means that their neurons uniquely identify a single concept, e.g. a letter for each letter, or a word neuron for each word.
+Interactive Activation networks are localist connectionist models, which means that their neurons uniquely identify a single concept, e.g. one letter neuron for each letter, or a word neuron for each word.
 Interactive Activation was first introduced in [McClelland & Rumelhart (1981)](https://www.cs.indiana.edu/~port/teach/641/McClellandRumelhart.IAC.model.1981.pdf), but has been used widely in the field computational psycholinguistics.

 Unlike distributed connectionist models, which have been supported by a variety of useful tools and toolkits, no such toolkit exists for localist connectionist modeling.